joehahn/cat-chase-grasshopper/README.md

 is then played using the 'smart' strategy with the trained neural net steering the cat:<br />
 ![](figs/xy_smart.png)<br />
-Close inspection shows that the AI-driven cat does indeed run fast between hops, with 180s used to back the cat over the bug again.
-The istribution of actions selected by the AI is:
+Close inspection shows that the AI-driven cat does indeed run fast between hops, with 180s used to reverse the cat over the bug again.
+The distribution of actions selected by the AI is:
 ![](figs/actions.png)<br />